tobias-z/java-sql-mapping/CONTRIBUTING.md

 Thank you for wanting to contribute!

+If this is your first Pull Request, then watching this [**How to Contribute to an Open Source Project on Github**](https://github.com/tobias-z/java-sql-mapper/issues/new?assignees=&labels=&template=bug_report.md&title=) by Kent C. Dodds is very helpful.

 ## Project setup

 _The tests are using multiple database connections running on a docker